AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 [!DNL Adobe Sensei] powered smart tagging uses artificial intelligence models to analyze content and add tags to the assets.
 Thereby-reducing time for DAM users to deliver rich experiences to their customers.
 The Smart Tags are displayed in descending order of their [confidence score](#confidence-score) in asset [!UICONTROL Properties].
 * **Image-based assets**
-  For images and videos, the Smart Tags are based on some visual aspect.
+  For images, the Smart Tags are based on some visual aspect.
 Images in many formats are tagged using smart content services.
-Smart Tags are applied to the supported file types that generate renditions in JPG and PNG format.
+Smart Tags are applied to the [supported file types](#supported-file-formats) that generate renditions in JPG and PNG format.

   <!-- ![Image Smart Tag](assets/image-smart-tag.png)-->

 * **Video-based assets**
   For video-based assets, tagging is enabled by default in [!DNL Adobe Experience Manager] as a [!DNL Cloud Service].
-[Videos are auto-tagged](/help/assets/smart-tags-video-assets.md) when you upload new videos or reprocess existing ones. [!DNL Adobe Sensei] generates two sets of tags for a video.
-One set corresponds to objects, scenes, and attributes in that video, whereas, the other set relates to actions such as drinking, running, and jogging.
+Likewise Image and text based tags, videos are also auto-tagged when you upload new videos or reprocess existing ones. [!DNL Adobe Sensei] generates two sets of tags for a video: One set corresponds to objects, scenes, and attributes in that video, whereas, the other set relates to actions such as drinking, running, and jogging.
-  Videos are auto-tagged when you upload new videos or reprocess existing ones. [!DNL Experience Manager] also creates the thumbnails and extracts metadata of the video files.
 Also check [opt out video smart tagging](#opt-out-video-smart-tagging).

 * **Text-based assets**
-  For supported assets, Experience Manager already extracts the text, which is then indexed and is used to search for the assets.
+  For supported assets, [!DNL Experience Manager] already extracts the text, which is then indexed and is used to search for the assets.
 However, Smart Tags based on keywords in the text provide a dedicated, structured, and higher priority search facet.
 The latter helps improve asset discovery as compared to a search index.
   For text-based assets, the efficacy of Smart Tags does not depend on the amount of text in the asset but on the relevant keywords or entities present in the text of the asset.
-The Smart Tags are the keywords that appear in the text but the ones that best describe the asset.
-  For supported assets, Experience Manager already extracts the text, which is then indexed and is used to search for the assets.
-However, Smart Tags based on keywords in the text provide a dedicated, structured, and higher priority search facet.
-The latter helps improve asset discovery as compared to a search index.

 ![Smart-tag-types](assets/smart-tags-types.png)
 Smart Tags are implemented in AEM Assets using the following workflow: